styphoiz/styphoiz/README.md

-- 👋 Hi, I’m @styphoiz
+- 👋 Hi, I’m Mohammed
 - 👀 I’m interested in working with different technologies.
 - 🌱 I’m currently learning Azure AZ104.
 - 💞️ I’m looking to collaborate on ...